tversteeg/wedding/content/schedule.md

 #### Train

-Another sleeping train, this time back to Saigon.
+This is an optional train you can take if you decide to go back to Saigon.
+Thomas and Ha will take this, so if you want to join us let us know!

 The train will take about 16 hours so we need to be prepared with plenty of food.

 # Option #3: Hoi An